 Staunton Rocks Rock Climbing

-From the trailhead off of Upper Elk Creek Rd., hike or bike the Staunton Ranch trail for just under two miles until you come to the Climber Access trail on the right hand side of the trail.
-The trail at this point is a service road, and the Climber Access trail is an old two track.
+From the Meadow Lot (near the park entrance): Hike or bike the Staunton Ranch trail for just under two miles, past the sign for the Red Wall and Old Mill Trail, until you come to the Climber Access trail on the right hand side of the trail.
+There's a bike rack in the meadow.
 Follow the Climber Access Trail two-tenths of a mile to the base of the Meadow Dome.
 From here, the trail leads in various directions to access the different formations that make up Staunton Rocks.

 Here is the most up to date trail map.
 Please stay on trail and don't shortcut switchbacks.
 A lot of work has been done to manage our impacts.